sensei-hacker/inavwiki/Modes.md

 **GLIDER / SLOPER SETUP**

 For obtaining launch assistance for hand-thrown gliders, it's is a bit tricky.
 One possible solution is to setup the throttle as in input for switching modes.
 At lowest throttle setting, disarm and enter passthru.
-Just above minimal throttle, turn on Nav Launch, then just above that, Arm.
+Just above minimal throttle, turn on Nav Launch, then just above that, Arm and activate Angle - all simultaneously "on" for launch.

-This will allow the FC to reset the launch sequence and be ready for toss.
+This will allow the FC to reset the launch sequence and be ready for toss with Angle activated after launch.

 Setup launch parameters appropriately: